the Weimar Years

 Cabarets were the beating heart of this new culture.
 These weren’t just nightclubs.
 They were political satire, musical havens, and social commentary rolled into one room.
 Performers mocked politicians, explored taboo themes, and blurred lines of gender and identity.
 Shows could be hilarious one moment and brutally cynical the next.
 If you wanted to understand Weimar, you didn’t read a manifesto. you sat at a small table, drank something questionable, and watched a cabaret act tear society apart with a smile.

-We have similar TV programs like Saturday Night Live or The Daily Show.
-Except the audience can drink and smoke.
-Instead of a single script, think thousands of little shows in each major city.
+Today, we have similar TV programs like Saturday Night Live and The Daily Show.
+Except back then, the audience can drink and smoke.
+And instead of a single script broadcast to the entire country, imagine a hundred little shows in each city.

 Sexual culture more broadly underwent a kind of quiet revolution.
 Berlin became one of the most open cities in the world for LGBTQ individuals.
 Institutions like Institute for Sexual Science conducted pioneering research on sexuality and gender identity.
 There were gay and lesbian bars, publications, and even early forms of gender-affirming care.
 This wasn’t fringe.
 It was visible, organized, and, for a time, tolerated.
 It also made Weimar a target for those who saw it as moral collapse incarnate.

 The republic also made real strides in worker protections.
-The eight-hour workday became standard at its inception, unions gained legitimacy, and systems of collective bargaining expanded.
+The eight-hour workday became standard at its inception and systems of collective bargaining expanded.
 Welfare measures: unemployment insurance, housing programs, etc., attempted to stabilize lives battered by war and inflation.

 But these gains came with constant tension.
 Employers resisted union power, while workers, especially those aligned with the KPD, often saw reforms as insufficient.
 Strikes were frequent, sometimes paralyzing entire industries.
 The middle class, squeezed by inflation and instability, often resented both sides.
 They watched workers demand more and elites protect themselves, and concluded, fairly or not, that the system itself was broken.